Stephan Pyles

 Stephan Pyles (born 1952) is an American chef, cookbook author, and educator.
-He received the 'Outstanding Restaurateur of the Year' award from both the Minnesota and Texas Restaurant Associations in recognition of his work in the culinary industry.

 Pyles is the author of five cookbooks on Texan and Southwestern cuisine.
-He also hosted the Emmy Award-winning PBS series 'New Tastes From Texas With Chef Stephan Pyles.'
-This series ran between 1998 and 1999 and included several guest celebrity chefs, including Diana Kennedy, Rick Bayless, Patricia Quintana, Zarela Martinez, Americo Circuit, and David Garrido.
+He hosted the Emmy Award-winning PBS series New Tastes From Texas With Chef Stephan Pyles, which aired between 1998 and 1999.

 Early life

 Pyles was born in Big Spring, Texas, in 1952.
-He received classical training in voice and piano, but apprenticed in the kitchen of his family’s West Texas truck stop.
-He studied music at a university but was inspired to shift careers after a trip to France, where he experienced haute cuisine.
-Following this, he trained in fine French cuisine at The Great Chefs of France Cooking School at the Mondavi Winery.
-Here he worked with and was taught by chefs Michel Guerard, Jean and Pierre Troigros, Alain Chapel, Paul Bocuse, and Gaston LeNotre.
-Pyles published a cookbook entitled The New Texas Cuisine.
+He studied voice and piano and apprenticed in the kitchen of his family’s West Texas truck stop.
+After visiting France, he shifted his focus from music to culinary training.
+He studied French cuisine at The Great Chefs of France Cooking School at the Mondavi Winery, where he trained under chefs Michel Guerard, Jean and Pierre Troigros, Alain Chapel, Paul Bocuse, and Gaston LeNotre.
+He later wrote the book The New Texas Cuisine.